 Men and women going through the restaurant training program will cycle through the shop so they have a hyper focus on butchering.
 They will learn meat cutting from breaking down whole sides to the finer art of making chops, as well as smoking meats, charcuterie, and other skills valuable to restaurants.

 “EDWINS Butcher Shop is the next step in an overall plan to solve the problem of re-entry through food.
 It is also part of our broader vision.
 For far too long, an entire system within U.S. society, from banks to prisons to city courts, has benefited from exploiting the poverty and powerlessness of inner-city residents, including people exiting prison.”

 “Unfair pricing, lack of healthy food options and economic oppression have gone unchecked in our poorest neighborhoods for decades, the butcher shop is another piece in our overall plan to combat these issues.”

-All donations to the EDWINS Butcher Shop are fully tax-deductible, and we will send a detailed acknowledgement receipt for your financial records.
+Donations to EDWINS Leadership & Restaurant Institute earmarked for the Butcher Shop are fully tax-deductible.
+Please make checks payable to EDWINS Leadership & Restaurant Institute, and we will send a detailed acknowledgement receipt for your financial records.

 Private Donation to Purchase Building $50,000Private Donations for Renovations $813,170Eaton Corporation $10,000EDWINS Foundation Capital $8,000Total Sources $881,170